JOYFUL MOVEMENT QIGONG AND YOGA

 Somatic Practices: Continuum Movement with Emilie Conrad, Body-Mind Centering with Bonnie Bainbridge-Cohen,

-Authentic Movement, Feldenkrais, and Hanna Somatics with various teachers
+Authentic Movement, Feldenkrais, Hanna Somatics and The Rosen Method

-Improvisation: Studies with Anna Halprin, Deborah Hay, Ruth Zaporah, Owen Walker, Zuza Engler, Jeremy Weichsel
+Improvisation: Studies with Anna Halprin, Deborah Hay, Ruth Zaporah, Owen Walker, Zuza Engler, Jeremy Weichsel, Susan Harper

 American Dance: Jazz, Tap, Ballet, Modern